 If you’re looking to build a home golf simulator, you’re on the right track.
 Alongside your golf net, you’ll need a launch monitor, simulator software and a hitting mat (as a minimum).

-Read our guide to golf simulator build costs here, as there are some additional extras that make a home simulator setup much better (but aren’t essential).
+Read our guide to DIY golf simulator costs here, as there are some additional extras that make a home simulator setup much better (but aren’t essential).